Javklin/tp_analyse_code_EPSI/README.md

 1 base – 0 maintenant

 84 Synchronized classes "Vector", "Hashtable", "Stack" and "StringBuffer" should not be used 1 base – 0 maintenant

+85 Parentheses should be removed from a single lambda parameter when its type is inferred 1 base – 0 maintenant

+86 Fields in a "Serializable" class should either be transient or serializable 1 base – 0 maintenant